In this article, we want to teach you How to Install Apache on Ubuntu 20.04.

 To disable the service, run the following command:

 Then, you can re-enable it to start the service every time the server boots:

 sudo systemctl enable apache2

-By following the steps that we said in the article you can easily Install your Apache webserver. don’t forget to check the Initial server setup on the Linux Tutorials before you start your Apache installation.
+By following the steps that we said in the article you can easily Install your Apache webserver on Ubuntu 20.04.
+Don’t forget to check the Initial server setup on the Linux Tutorials before you start your Apache installation.